Verifying Pufferfish Privacy in Hidden Markov Models: Pufferfish Privacy Verifier: FAIER

 \subsection{Evaluation for FAIER}

 We implement our verification algorithm (Algorithm~\ref{algorithm:pufferfish-check}) into the tool FAIER, which is the pufferFish privAcy verifIER.
-It is implemented both in \textbf{C++} and \textbf{Python} environment and we performed all experiments on a Intel$\circledR$ Core i7-8750H @ 2.20GHz CPU machine with 4 GB memory and 8 cores in the virtual machine.
-All the examples in this paper have been verified by FAIER.
+It is implemented in \textbf{C++} environment with the SMT solver $Z3$~\cite{MB:08:z3} and we performed all experiments on an Intel(R) Core i7-8750H @ 2.20GHz CPU machine with 4 GB memory and 4 cores in the virtual machine.
+All the examples in this paper have been verified.

-The inputs for our tool include an HMM $H$ of the mechanism to be verified, distributions pair ($\pi$,$\tau$) on states in $H$ for the databases distribution, and a non-negative real number $c$ indicating the privacy budget.
-Note that distributions can be represented as SMT formulae, so that people can find out whether there exist $\pi$ and $\tau$ under certain constraints which violate privacy conditions.
-There's also an input $k$ in Algorithm~\ref{algorithm:pufferfish-check} which specifies the length of observation sequence to compare.
+The inputs for our tool include an HMM $H$ of the mechanism to be verified, distribution pair ($\pi$,$\tau$) on states in $H$, a non-negative real number $c$ indicating the privacy budget and an input $k$ specifying the length of observation sequences.
+Note that unknown parameters are also allowed in the SMT formulae, which can encode certain prior knowledge or data sets distributions.